-SEO for Photographers
+Search Engine Optimization for Photographers

-Why is SEO important?
+Why is this important?

-Fortunately search engines are designed by people and they operate predictably based on algorithms.
+Fortunately, search engines are designed by people and they operate predictably based on algorithms.
 But just how they work are closely guarded secrets to keep web page designers from unfairly tilting the scales.
 Ranking in the search results is a key business skill and for large companies can mean the difference between earning millions and going bust.
 Understanding, adapting to and tailoring web pages to make the optimal for search results is a big business.

 Two kinds of SEO